thomas-touhey/cahute/docs/headers/cahute/link.rst

         In case of error, the value of ``*linkp`` mustn't be used nor freed.

-    The protocol to use is determined using the USB device metadata.
+    The protocol to use is partially determined using the USB device metadata.
     See :ref:`usb-detection` for more information.

     Protocol-specific behaviour can be tweaked using the following flags: